rsocket/rsocket/Protocol.md

 ### Frame Header Format

 ReactiveSocket frames begin with a header.
 The general layout is given below.
-When used over transport protocols that provide framing (WebSocket and Aeron), the Frame Length field is not included.
+When used over transport protocols that provide framing (WebSocket and Aeron), the Frame Length field MUST NOT be included.
 For transports that do not provide framing, such as TCP, the Frame Length MUST be included.

 ```